Syntax

 7.71

-The insert statement adds further values into a table.
+The insert statement adds values to a table.

 > insert ['d', 8.01] into tbl